Geoffrey Stewart-Smith: Entry to politics

 In the 1960s, Stewart-Smith was active in anticommunist circles, was a supporter of Edward Martells's Freedom Group and worked on The New Daily.
 Apart from his numerous publications, in 1965, he recommended a form of recreation of the wartime Political Warfare Executive and the Special Operations Executive to "counter subversion".
 The following year, he became an advisor to British Military Volunteer Forces, a group who had planned to send at least a battalion of British volunteers to fight with the Americans in the Vietnam War.
 Stewart-Smith had lengthy discussions with Colonel Frederick Lash, the US Military Attaché in London on this issue.
 The British government, however, opposed the plan.

 In 1967, he organised an interdenominational service at the Royal Albert Hall to commemorate all who had died at the hands of communists.
 His estimate was that the total was then about 95 million, which was printed on the back of the programme of the service.
 More than 4,500 refugees from behind the Iron Curtain attended it.
 He was disappointed that only two MPs and two peers attended and said that to be "typical".

 Publications

-In 1962, Stewart-Smith founded the Foreign Affairs Circle, the British section of the World Anti-Communist League, which published the anti-Soviet East-West Digest, a fortnightly publication sent free of charge to all MP's.
+In 1962, Stewart-Smith founded the Foreign Affairs Circle, the British section of the World Anti-Communist League (WACL), which published the anti-Soviet East-West Digest, a fortnightly publication sent free of charge to all MP's.

 Stewart-Smith later founded the Foreign Affairs Publishing Company, which continued East-West Digest, and published works from the British Right, such as Brian Crozier.
 It also distributed publications from British anti Union groups, such as Aims for Industry, Common Cause, the Economic League and IRIS.